Asset Manager – Participating in Projects

 • Categories (packages and/or part lists).

-Project phases, notifications, and example timeline
+Bidding phases, notifications, and timelines

 Project categories